freebsd/freebsd-quarterly/2020q3/ci.md

 fix the codes or adjust test infrastructure.
 The details of these efforts are available in the [weekly CI reports](https://hackmd.io/@FreeBSD-CI).

-During the third quarter of 2020, we continue working with the contributors and developers in the project to fulfill their testing needs and also keep collaborating with external projects and companies to improve their products and FreeBSD.
+During the third quarter of 2020, we continued working with the contributors and developers in the project to fulfil their testing needs and also keep collaborating with external projects and companies to improve their products and FreeBSD.